 Our Harrison Design products have been tested in not only in the Harrison Design shop, but by countless other custom gunsmiths and major manufacturers across the Unites States.
 These parts have proven their suitability and correctness of design for their intended purpose.
 We occasionally encounter a pistol that is dimensionally out of spec, that presents installation challenges requiring equipment, tooling and expertise beyond that available to the home hobbiest.
 When we encounter these situations, we make adjustments as needed to custom fit the part to the out-of-spec pistol and work around whatever dimensional challenge the out-of-spec pistol has created.
 This is part and parcel of being a gunsmith.
 If you try to install a part in one of these situations without the necessary experience and equipment, you may alter the part to a point where it is no longer suitable to use.
 Those situations are the risk you take on when you attempt to do your own work instead of getting expert assistance.

 We want you to be happy with your experience of doing business with Harrison Design.
-If we made an error we'll make it right, just get in touch via email.
+If we made an error we'll make it right, no questions - just get in touch via email.
 If you've ordered the wrong part or otherwise change your mind, we'll issue a refund within 30 days of purchase, so long as the part is in uninstalled, unmodified, original condition and in original packaging.
 If packaging is missing, damaged, dirty or otherwise requires repackaging a 10% restocking fee will be assesed.
 All returns must be accompanied by a copy of the original invoice.

 Refunds will be issued for the original cost from your invoice, less shipping costs and if there is no defect with the part being returned, a credit card processing fee may be deducted from your refund if the original purchase was by credit card.
 If you are making an exchange, shipping back to you will be charged.
 Please email john@HarrisonCustom.com for return authorization instructions.